dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/build-a-blazor-app.md

 [!INCLUDE[](~/includes/not-latest-version.md)]

-This tutorial shows you how to build and modify a Blazor app.
+This tutorial provides a basic working experience for building and modifying a Blazor app.
+For detailed Blazor guidance, see the [Blazor reference documentation](xref:blazor/index).

 Learn how to: